neqto: Docs

 ScriptSet the script and business logic to run on the device.

-Environment VariablesEnter the Environment Variables for the template.
+Environment VariablesEnter the Environment Variables for the Template.
 See here for usage in scripts.

-• Components are instruments such as sensors or other MCUs that are connected to a neqto: Device.
-They are set on a per template basis.
+• Components are instruments such as sensors or other MCUs that are connected to a NEQTO Device.
+They are set on a per Template basis.

 • The order of precedence for Environment Variables from highest to lowest is as follows: Nodes, Templates, Scripts.